meltingscales/2019-team-07f/README.md

 # Monitoring

-Visit http://localhost:19999 for application metrics once it is running.
+Visit http://localhost:{19999,19998,19997} for application metrics once it is running.

+These map to the `web`, `db`, and `iscsi` boxes respectively.

+Additionally, dashboards are available in `/metrics/*.html`.

 # Building